-- 1. Coordinate and exchange information with the Resistance, Propulsion and Seakeeping Committees as relevant, specifically with regard to estimating f_w , in the EEDI calculation and C_A guideline. - 2.
-Monitor and review the state of the art for EEDI and EEOI prediction and determination methods, including CFD based methods. - 3.
-Provide answers to the following aspects of the analysis of speed/power sea trial results: - a.
-Water temperature and density correction to take into account temperature/density gradient - b.
-ISO proposed 'iterative method' as an alternative for mean of means method for current correction. - c.
+1. Liaise with the Resistance, Propulsion and Seakeeping Committees as relevant, specifically with regard to estimating f_w , in the EEDI calculation and C_A guideline.

+- 2. Monitor and review the state of the art for EEDI and EEOI prediction and determination methods, including CFD based methods. - 3.
+Monitor and review the state of the art with regard to minimum power requirements for safe and effective manoeuvring and requirements arising from the EEDI formula (sea margin). - 4.
+Investigate the following aspects of the analysis of speed/power sea trial results: - a.
+Temperature and density correction to take into account temperature/density gradient - b.
+ISO proposed 'iterative method' as an alternative for load variation method and current elimination. - c.
 Statistical properties for the results of load variation tests - d.
-Investigation of shallow water correction method to replace Lackenby - e.
-Influence of ship's heading and wind on sea trials - f.
-Application of CFD methods for added resistance due to waves, coordinated with the Seakeeping Committee
+New shallow water correction method to replace Lackenby - e.
+Influence of headings and wind on sea trials - f.
+Wave limits for the wave correction methods - g.
+Application of CFD methods for wind loads - h.
+Expansion of the wind coefficient database for more ship types - i.
+More extensive validation of the wave correction methods (STA I , STA2, NMRI) - j.
+Feedback of speed/power data for correlation purpose especially for the design and EEDI draft.

-- g.
-Wave limits for the wave correction methods - h.
-Application of CFD methods for wind loads - i.
-Expansion of the wind coefficient database for more ship types - j.
-More extensive validation of the wave correction methods - k.
-Feedback of full scale speed/power data for correlation purpose especially for the design and EEDI draft. - 4.
-On the basis of the results of these investigations update the speed/power sea trial procedures 7.5-04-01-01.1 and -01.2.
-Coordinate and exchange information in this respect with the Propulsion Committee. - 5.
-Explore "Ship in Service" issues - a. monitoring and analysis of speed/power performance of ships in service - b. feedback of speed power data to seakeeping committee to get reliable data for f_w from full-scale measurements - c. feedback of speed/ power data for f_w - d. the influence of ship hull surface degradation due to fouling and aging on the speed/power performance and consider the related EEOI issues originating from IMO requirements - 6.
+5. On the basis of the results of these investigations update the speed/power sea trial procedures 7.5-04-01-01.1 and -01.2.

+6. Explore "Ship in Service" issues

+- a.
+Investigate the monitoring and analysis of speed/power performance of ships in service - b.
+Investigate feedback of speed power data to seakeeping committee to get reliable data for f_w from full-scale measurements - c.
+Investigate feedback of speed/power data for f_w - d.
+Investigate the influence of ship hull surface degradation due to fouling and aging on the speed/power performance and consider the related EEOI issues originating from IMO requirements - e.
 Establish a guideline for the use of C_A for different draft conditions.
-Coordinate and exchange information in this respect with the Propulsion Committee. - 7.
-Monitor and review the state of the art with regard to minimum power requirements for safe and effective manoeuvring and requirements arising from the EEDI formula (sea margin). - 8.
-Coordinate and exchange information with the Manoeuvring Committee with regard to minimum power requirements for ships in adverse weather conditions.